 However, the problem with Hong Kong is that there simply isn’t good fried chicken anywhere.
 We, as a city, just don’t do fried chicken well.
-Sure, there are articles titled '5 best fried chicken spots in Hong Kong', but as someone who has actually sampled a lot of the fried chicken destinations on these lists, I can honestly say a lot of the chicken is not very good and is also tremendously overpriced.
-When I am in need of a pick-me-up or a quick chicken fix, here is what I do.
-I head to Connaught Road in Central, to Jollibee.
+Sure, there are articles titled “5 best fried chicken spots in Hong Kong”, but as someone who has actually sampled a lot of the fried chicken destinations on these lists, I can honestly say a lot of the chicken is not very good and is also tremendously overpriced.
+When I am in need of a pick-me-up or a quick chicken fix, here’s what I do: I head to Connaught Road in Central, to Jollibee.

-I mean, just look at the picture above.
-That is a thing of beauty.
+I mean, just look at the picture above – that is a thing of beauty.
 Each individual piece of chicken is breaded with a secret coating and fried until perfectly crisp and golden in colour.
 Bite into it and you will be greeted with an explosion of steam, chicken fat and juices.
 I have eaten numerous fried pieces of bird in Hong Kong, but I have yet to encounter a piece of fried chicken as juicy as the one here.

 But let’s return to the chicken.
-The skin is as crispy as breaded, deep-fried things get, and the succulence of the meat reminds me of something that has been brined for a prolonged period of time.
-It is juicy and so tender that it can be torn from the bone simply by applying pressure with a fork.
-Sure, such an effect may be achieved by soaking the meat in a mysterious blend of tenderising chemicals, but ignorance is bliss, and you and I will just casually overlook such a concern, shall we?
+The skin is as crisp as breaded, deep-fried things get, and the succulence of the meat reminds me of something that has been brined for a prolonged period of time.
+It’s juicy and so tender that it can be torn from the bone simply by applying pressure with a fork.
+Sure, such an effect may be achieved by soaking the meat in a mysterious blend of tenderising chemicals, but ignorance is bliss – and you and I will just casually overlook such a concern, shall we?
 And you definitely should – when something tastes as good as this, why would you worry about such formalities and trivial matters?

 Everything else on the menu can be disregarded.
 The fries look fantastic but turn limp and flaccid within a few minutes.
 Still, they’re well seasoned and edible, unlike the radioactive, orange-coloured palabok (a shrimp-based noodle dish), which tastes like the inside of a fisherman’s boot: fishy, musky and yucky in every single way.
 Disregard all this and go for the chicken – add an additional piece while you’re at it, since Jollibee won't hurt your wallet like other fried chicken joints in the 852.